CWisda/MySocialApp/README.md

 # MySocialApp
 ## Tech Stack: Python, Flask, HTML, CSS and Javascript,sqlite3, bootstrap

 ## This application allows the user to post as you would in a social media application.
-The database will will save the unique ID of the user along with the username and post detials.
+The database will will save the unique ID of the user along with the username and post details.

 TODO: A few features I would like to add to this application would be:
 - creating a user login/logout page.
 This will store posts per user